Created for expats living in Japan

 Website: https://meguro-unesco.info/language/engilsh.html

-There are classes designed for beginners and intermediate learners.
+Three types of Japanese language courses are offered by Meguro Unesco Association.
 Please note that you would need to be over the age of 16 to apply for one of these courses.

 Japanese Language Classes in Setagaya-ku